 Netscape, or more precisely, Netscape Navigator, was one of the most significant internet applications in the history of the web.
 It was launched by Marc Andreessen and Jim Clark.
 Having built a highly innovative product and having no real competition back in 1995, the company was evaluated at $3 billion since the first day it went public and would go on to become one of the backbones to the Mozilla project.

-Despite its early success, Netscape had no real chance to beat Microsoft who released IE 1.0 soon after Netscape and continued on improve on it until they finally took over Netscape and were able to offer a consistently better product than their counterpart.
+WebRouser, UdiWWW, and Microsoft's Internet Explorer were some of Netscapes biggest competitors.
+However, despite its early success, Netscape had no real chance to beat Microsoft who released IE 1.0 soon after Netscape and continued to improve on it until they finally took over Netscape and were able to offer a consistently better product than their counterpart.